mortea15/youtube-dl-server/README.md

 #### Bookmarklet

-Add the following bookmarklet to your bookmark bar so you can conviently send the current page url to your youtube-dl-server instance.
+Add the following bookmarklet to your bookmark bar so you can conviently send the current page url to your youtag-dl instance.

 ```javascript
 javascript:!function(){fetch("http://${host}:8080/q",{body:new URLSearchParams({url:window.location.href,format:"bestaudio"}),method:"POST"})}();